Prep Time:20 minutes |

 3/4 cup brown sugar

-To make the topping, in a small bowl mix the flour, oats, brown sugar, cinnamon, and salt together with a fork.
-Cut the butter into slices and plop on top of the flour-sugar mixture (hint: keep the paper the butter is wrapped in to grease your baking dish).
+To make the topping, in a small bowl mix the oats, brown sugar, almonds, ground ginger or cardamom (if using) and salt.
+Cut the butter into slices and add to the oat-sugar mixture.
 With a pastry knife, a fork, or your fingers, work the butter into the dry ingredients until the mixture clumps together.
 Set aside.

-Grease the bottom and sides of a 9×13-inch baking dish with the butter from the wrapper (or with more butter).
-Spread the apricots in the pan, then scatter the topping over the apricots, but do not worry about covering every inch of fruit.
-Bake until fruit is bubbly and topping is golden brown, about 40 minutes.
-Let stand 10 minutes or so until warm; serve with scoops of vanilla ice cream or yogurt.
+Grease the bottom and sides of a 9×13-inch baking dish with additional butter.
+Spread the fruit mixture in the pan, then drop the topping over the fruit in clumps; don’t worry about covering every inch of fruit.
+Bake until fruit is bubbly and topping is golden brown, 35 to 40 minutes.
+Let stand at least 10 minutes before serving; the fruit juices will thicken as the crumble stands.
+Serve warm or at room temp, with scoops of vanilla ice cream or yogurt if desired.